boobosua/unity-nekolib/README.md

 # NekoLib

-A comprehensive utility package for Unity game development with built-in UniTask support for modern async/await patterns.
+A comprehensive utility package for Unity game development inspired by various sources and my own experiences.

+## Acknowledgments

+Special thanks to [Adam Myhre](https://github.com/adammyhre) for inspiring the development of this library through his excellent Unity tutorials and architectural patterns.

+Also grateful to GitHub Copilot for assistance with smaller tasks and code refinements throughout the development process.

 ## Table of Contents